 So far, the agency's seven commissioners, nominated by the mayor and appointed by the City Council, have held tough.
 The two sides reached a tentative agreement in March, but workers rejected it.

 Now, more than a year after the last contract expired, the standoff has moved to mediation.
-If that fails, new state law requires a fact-finding proceeding before the agency
+If that fails, new state law requires a fact-finding proceeding before the agency can impose a new contract.

 The dispute involves more than half the employees working directly for the Port of Oakland.
 Most are janitorial, maintenance and security employees at the airport, but if they strike they will probably be supported by private-sector dock workers at the maritime facility.